CTurt/FreeDVDBoot/README.md

 Try unplugging your controller, and plugging it back in.
 Apparently [that solved the issue for this user](https://github.com/CTurt/FreeDVDBoot/issues/103).

 Try removing all memory cards.
 Apparently [that solved the issue for this user](https://github.com/CTurt/FreeDVDBoot/issues/3#issuecomment-651970564).

+Try burning with different software.
+Apparently [for this user](https://github.com/CTurt/FreeDVDBoot/issues/108) ImgBurn didn't work, but CDBurnerXP  with 1x speed, compatibility settings, and finalize option worked.

 Also try cleaning the disc to remove dust, and try verifying the burn on PC.